Dorothy Beecher Baker: Career, Bahá'i faith, and marriage

 In addition, she continued work with the Race Unity Committee; it stressed the role of education and culture in uprooting racism, gave parents recommendations for educating their children in the spirit of racial equality, and encouraged the study of African-American culture.

 Baker was instrumental in establishing the College Speakers Bureau for the committee on Race Unity.
 In 1941-2 she visited 30 colleges; in 1942-3 she visited 50 more.
 Across four years, through this bureau's work, she spoke to more than 60,000 students in 20 states.

 From 1937 to 1946, Baker made six trips through Central and South America.
 Because of her background in speaking to many audiences, Baker was regarded as one of the best Baháʼí speakers in the United States.

 Baker's daughter, Louise Baker, pioneered to Colombia in early 1943, working to interest the people in the Baháʼí faith.
 In 1943 Dorothy spent a month in Colombia visiting her daughter and other Baháʼís.
 Later in 1945 and again in early 1947, Baker was one of a number of notable Baháʼís who traveled through Mexico, meeting residents along the way.

 Starting in 1946, following World War II, Shoghi Effendi drew up plans for the American (US and Canada) Baháʼí community to send pioneers to Europe.
 Delaying her personal Baháʼí pilgrimage, Baker undertook a trip in 1948 across Europe.
 She visited Norway, Sweden, Denmark, Holland, Belgium, Luxembourg, Switzerland, Italy, Spain, and Portugal (where she again visited her daughter.)
 See Baháʼí Faith in Europe.

 Baker was a representative of the US National Assembly to the 1951 Bahá'i convention.
 They were to elect members of a regional assembly to oversee expanding Bahá'i across Mexico and into Central and South America, and to the West Indies.

-During a second trip through Europe in 1951, Baker was appointed as a Hand of the Cause by Shogi Effendi.
+During a second trip through Europe in 1951, Baker was appointed as a Hand of the Cause by Shoghi Effendi.